Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Research from Gong, analysing millions of B2B sales calls, consistently shows that the number of questions asked on a discovery call directly correlates with deal progression.
 Calls with 11-14 discovery questions have the highest conversion rates to next steps.
 Fewer than that and you are not uncovering enough.
 More than that and you are interrogating, not conversing.

 Separate research from RAIN Group found that sellers who excel at understanding buyer needs win 2.5x more often than those who lead with product features.
-And Forrester's B2B buying study shows that 74% of buyers choose the vendor that was first to add value during the sales process — which almost always happens during discovery.
+And Forrester's B2B buying research shows that buyers consistently favour vendors who were first to add insight during the evaluation — which almost always happens during discovery, not in the demo.

 What bad discovery costs you